Phyllonorycter froelichiella

 Phyllonorycter froelichiella is a moth of the family Gracillariidae.
 It is found in all of Europe, except Greece.

 The wingspan is 9–10 mm.
-Differs from L Nicellii as follows : forewings somewhat broader, more orange-tinged, markings more ochreous-tinged.
+Differs from P. Nicellii as follows : forewings somewhat broader, more orange-tinged, markings more ochreous-tinged.

 Adults are on wing from July to August in one generation in western Europe.

 The larvae feed on Alnus glutinosa and Alnus incana, mining the leaves of their host plant.
-They create a large, lower-surface tentiform mine.
-The mine often occupies the entire space between two side veins, from the midrib almost to the leaf margin.
-There are no clear folds in the lower epidermis.
-Unlike other Phyllonorycter species that feed on Alnus, the larvae are grey (instead of white).
-The pupa is made in a light brown cocoon that is fastened to the roof of the mine.